 Project Reconnect assists congregations to develop and maintain a vibrant witness to Christ in their communities.
-In the planning stage of Project Reconnect the themes heard from worship groups were of memories of the “good old days” when their congregations were full and their communities where vibrant.
-Then along came TV, the seven day working week, dwindling congregations and the Royal Commission.
+In the planning stage of Project Reconnect, the themes heard from worship groups were of memories of the “good old days” when their congregations were full and their communities were vibrant.
+Then along came TV, the seven-day working week, dwindling congregations and the Royal Commission.

-Click here for a short video by Rev Tom Stuart on how Project Reconnect came about in responses to a need in rural NSW.
+Click here for a short video by Rev Tom Stuart on how Project Reconnect came about in response to a need in rural NSW.

 To expand to the full screen, click the “four arrows” icon at the bottom right corner.
 To exit from the full screen, click on”Escape” or the four arrows icon.